-Benton County Fire District 4 is proud to provide fire and emergency medical service (EMS) to approximately 20,000 people over 52 square miles.
-Our service area includes the city of West Richland and its immediate unincorporated areas, but we are a separate taxing district.
-In 2021, approximately 56 volunteer and career firefighters, emergency medical technicians, and paramedics responded to 2,054 calls, 64% of which were EMS-related.
+Benton County Fire District 4 provides fire and emergency medical service (EMS) to approximately 22,000 people over 52 square miles.
+Our service area includes the city of West Richland and the unincorporated areas around it.
+In 2022, our firefighters, emergency medical technicians, and paramedics respond to an average of 2,200 calls, 65% of which were EMS-related.

 Our fire district started as an all-volunteer department in 1954.
 Now we rely on volunteers as well as paid and part-time personnel to respond to emergencies.
 The West Richland community is growing at a rapid rate, and we need your help.
 You can train as a firefighter, emergency medical technician, or firefighter/EMT.
 EMTs are in high demand right now as 64% of our calls are for medical emergencies.
 Becoming a volunteer is a great way to give back to your community and it helps keep property taxes low compared to other staffing models.